 The mill’s original staircases are still in use, and the pillars that run the length of the mill were left exposed, retaining the building’s original features and character.
 The original ceilings on each floor were also left exposed, with acoustic rafts fitted to prevent echoes.

 The coach house roof has been repaired using reclaimed slate, and complete re-pointing.
-As the coach house will be used for office accommodation and a diving school, shower and changing facilities were added, and the floor levels were changed to ensure that the building met DDA requirements.
+As this building is being used as office accommodation and a diving school, shower and changing facilities were added and the floor levels were changed to ensure that the building met Disability Discrimination Act requirements.

-The Dixons Sixth Form project will be the first college opened by Dixons Academies Trust solely for 16-18 year-olds.
-The renovation and restoration of the Grade II-listed mill and its coach house, retaining and re-establishing their original features will support the need for sixth form places in the south of Bradford, providing places for up to 880 students.
+This project was the first college opened by Dixons Academies Trust solely for 16-18 year-olds.
+The renovation and restoration of the Grade II-listed mill and its coach house, retaining and re-establishing their original features, has provided places for up to 880 students in the South of Bradford.

 The design and construction of a sports pavilion, including FA compliant changing facilities, gym, office space and flexible recreation areas.
 In addition a first floor balcony was incorporated into the design which overlooks the sports pitches.